 Lots more information on coming into higher education is found on the Student Room website including student finance and funding.

-From 2016 Student Finance England are offering loans for Post Graduate study.
-You may be able to get up to £10,000 towards course and living costs.
+Eligible Post Graduate students may be able to get a loan from Student Finance England for up to £10,000 towards course and living costs.
 Visit the Student Room's Postgraduate section for more information.

 Disabled Students Allowance

 Once you are at the College there may be extra help available to students in financial hardship.
 Come to Student Services for more information.